 Founders: Juliette Kurth and Jonathan Emerson.
-Instructors: Ari Kanamori, Caroline Cardino, Constance Kim, Emily Herakovich, Huba Kelemen, Jewel Greenberg, Jocelyn Kelvin, Karen Kazanci, Laurie Parlapiano, Leslie Melvin, LeTania Kirkland, Liz Vacco, Lynn Carter, Marti Jo Pennisi, Mary Frances, Nina Snow, Orameh Bagheri, Roger Nolan, Sam Graham, Sara De La Cruz, Sarah Hemphil, Susan Priver, Tori Amoscato, and Walter Rodriguez
+Instructors: Aedra Ho, Ari Kanamori, Constance Kim, Emily Herakovich, Huba Kelemen, Jewel Greenberg, Jocelyn Kelvin, Karen Kazanci, Laurie Parlapiano, Leslie Melvin, LeTania Kirkland, Liz Vacco, Lynn Carter, Maja Zimmermann, Marti Jo Pennisi, Mary Frances, Matthew Lurie, Nina Snow, Orameh Bagheri, Roger Nolan, Sam Graham, Sara De La Cruz, Sarah Hemphil, Susan Priver, Tori Amoscato, and Walter Rodriguez

 Silver Lake Yoga Co-Founder and Instructor

 My particular appreciation and curiosity for Yoga stems from my love for movement and also how the body works.
 I started out as a professional (and paid) ballet dancer at School of American Ballet, Joffery II, and American Dance Machine.
 I was also always interested in Anatomy and kinesiology; I took a number of courses and read manuals on the study of how the body and its parts work together.